COVID-19 Information for Residents

-Step 3: The student is instructed to isolate in place in their assigned room for up to 10 days.
 The student is expected to stay in their room unless they need to use the building’s facilities (bathroom, shower, kitchen, laundry, etc.), pick up food or attend a doctor’s appointment.
 When using the building’s facilities or picking up food, the student must avoid physical contact with others (excluding roommates that are in the same unit) and wear a facial covering at all times.
 The student may pick up food on campus or order food using delivery app services such as Doordash, GrubHub and AmazonFresh.

 Step 4: The COVID Assessment and Response team member will advise the student on their isolation exit date.
 On that date, the student may leave isolation and return to normal activities, but is advised to wear a facial covering through day 10 or until receiving two negative home tests, 24 hours apart.

 In accordance with recent guidance from the California Department of Public Health, students who have been exposed to someone who is COVID-positive and who are asymptomatic are not required to quarantine, regardless of their vaccination status.
 These individuals should seek testing 3-5 days following exposure, monitor for symptoms and wear a facial covering.